gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 #### Information about Microsoft Teams

-##### Accessibility Standards Compliance
+##### Accessibility standards conformance

-Filled-in Voluntary Product Accessibility Template (VPAT)s for MS Teams can be found among Microsoft’s [Accessibility Conformance Reports](https://www.microsoft.com/en-us/accessibility/conformance-reports), use the Filter and choose “Teams” for the “Category”.
+Completed Voluntary Product Accessibility Template (VPAT)s for MS Teams can be found among Microsoft’s [Accessibility Conformance Reports](https://www.microsoft.com/en-us/accessibility/conformance-reports), use the Filter and choose “Teams” for the “Category”.

-##### Recommended Events Options
+##### Recommended events options

 After setting up an event in MS Teams, it is possible to change the [event options](https://support.microsoft.com/en-us/office/participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e#bkmk_about_meeting_options).
 To access the event options, activate the link at the bottom of the Teams generated event invite.